PrairieLearn/PrairieLearn/doc/accessControl.md

 By default, course instances and assessments are only accessible to `Instructor` users.
 To change this, the `allowAccess` option can be used in the corresponding `infoCourseInstance.json` or `infoAssessment.json` file.

+## Two level of access control for assessments

+In PrairieLearn there are two levels of access control to gain access to assessments:

+1. First, a student or TA must have access to the **course instance**.
+This access is granted with the `allowAccess` rules in [infoCourseInstance.json](courseInstance.md).
+Giving a student or TA access to a course instance does not by default grant them access to any assessments in the course instance, however (see the next item).

+2. Second, a student or TA must also have access to the specific **assessment**.
+This access is granted with the `allowAccess` rules in [infoAssessment.json](assessment.md).
+Even if a student has been granted access to an assessment, however, they will only be able to actually access it if they also have access to the course instance (see previous item).

+Note that instructors for a course instance automatically have access to all assessments and questions in that course instance.

 ## `allowAccess` format

 The general format of `allowAccess` is: